-- Tactful Translation: As in the first episode, Missandei covers Kraznyz' endless stream of insults as best she can.
+- Tactful Translation: As in the first episode, Missandei covers Kraznyz's endless stream of insults as best she can.

-- A Threesome is Hot: And a Foursome is even hotter — Tyrion shows that a Lannister really does pay his debts.
+- A Threesome Is Hot: And a Foursome is even hotter!
+Tyrion buys Pod three whores at once.

 - Title Drop: The Walk of Punishment is a row of crucified slaves in Astapor designed to serve as a warning against disobedience.